ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ## Modles & Datasets

+For each TF and source speices:

+- we trained 15 models and the best performance one is selected for further prediction.

+- we seperate how genome window into three parts for training, held-out validation and held-out testing.
+  - all data excluded chromosome 1 and 2 for model training(chr3toY_shuf.bed (including chr3toY_pos_shuf.bed and chr3toY_neg_shuf.bed))
+  - chromosome 1 for model validition (chr1_random_1m.bed)
+  - chromosome 2 for model testing (chr2.bed)

 The trained models we used for prediction can be found in the models.tar.gz file.
 Due to file size limitition, you can access it from the [link](https://drive.google.com/file/d/1h3egck0zs-d7TsbJpkNQUrtMWGiI33HO/view?usp=sharing)

 - CEBPA_hg38trained.model